Build your own coffin

 This DIY kitset will help you to build your own simple casket

 To build this casket you will need 2 standard 1200mm x 2400mm sheets of 12mm plywood.
 A large Mitre 10 or Bunnings may be able to cut the plywood to size for you.
-If you are keen to use recycled materials I can provide alternative plans which show you how to make a relatively shallow standard casket using one standard sheet of plywood and a plywood pallet for the base.
+If you are keen to use recycled materials I can provide alternative plans which show you how to make a relatively shallow small or standard casket using one standard sheet of plywood and a plywood pallet for the base.
 The kit contains all the corners, battens and fixings you will need to join the panels together, but you will need to provide your own PVA.

 Once you have paid for the kitset the following will be provided electronically: